jmpinit/chorebot/README.md

 **Prerequisites:**

 * Chores that need to be done each week
-* >1 Human beings on a mailing list
+* At least 2 human beings on a mailing list
 * [Mailgun](https://www.mailgun.com/) account

 **Configuration:**